-The Chair of the Meeting of the Management Committee for Cetaceans (MCC), Malik Hansen (Greenland), welcomed participants (listed in Appendix 1) to the meeting.
+The Chair of the Management Committee for Cetaceans (MCC), Malik Hansen (Greenland), welcomed participants (listed in Appendix 1) to the meeting.
 He noted that NAMMCO Deputy Secretary Maria Garagouni would act as main rapporteur, with support from the Secretariat.
-The aims of this meeting were the same as those of the Joint meeting of the Management Committees, but focusing solely on topics related to cetaceans.
+The aims of this meeting were the same as those of the Joint meeting of the Management Committees, but focussing solely on topics related to cetaceans.